Amari Cooper: College career

 As a freshman at Alabama, Cooper played in all 14 games, including starts in the final nine games.
 He led the team with 59 receptions for 1,000 yards and 11 touchdowns.
 The 11 touchdowns broke Alabama's 62-year-old record by Al Lary.
 Cooper's receptions and receiving yards broke Julio Jones's Alabama freshman records.
-In the SEC Championship, he had eight receptions for 128 yards and a touchdown in the 32–28 victory over Georgia, including the go-ahead touchdown with three minutes left in the game.
+During the SEC Championship, Cooper had eight receptions for 128 yards and a touchdown in the 32–28 victory over Georgia, including the go-ahead touchdown with three minutes left in the game.
 In Alabama's 2013 BCS National Championship Game 42–14 victory over Notre Dame, Cooper led all Alabama receivers with six receptions for 105 yards and two touchdowns.
 He earned consensus Freshman All-American honors and was selected to the SEC All-Freshman team by the league coaches.

 As a sophomore in 2013, Cooper played in 12 games with seven starts, missing two games due to injury.
 He had 45 receptions for a team-high 736 yards and four touchdowns.
 Cooper had his best game of the season against Auburn in the Iron Bowl, recording six receptions for 178 yards, including a school record 99-yard touchdown reception from quarterback A. J. McCarron.
-In the Sugar Bowl against Oklahoma, Cooper had nine receptions for 121 yards in the 45–31 loss.
+During the Sugar Bowl against Oklahoma, Cooper had nine receptions for 121 yards in the 45–31 loss.

 As a junior in 2014, Cooper set numerous single-season and career records for Alabama.
 Against Tennessee, he broke Alabama's single game receiving yards record, finishing with 224.
 Cooper later matched the record against Auburn.
 For the season, he had 124 receptions for 1,727 yards and 16 touchdowns, both school records.
-In addition, his 124 receptions were an SEC record.
-Cooper became Alabama's all-time leader in receptions (228), receiving yards (3,463), and receiving touchdowns (31).
-He was a finalist for the Heisman Trophy, finishing third behind Marcus Mariota and Melvin Gordon.
-Cooper won the Biletnikoff Award that season and was also named a unanimous All-American.
+In addition, Cooper's 124 receptions were an SEC record and led the NCAA.
+He became Alabama's all-time leader in receptions (228), receiving yards (3,463), and receiving touchdowns (31).
+Cooper was a finalist for the Heisman Trophy, finishing third behind Marcus Mariota and Melvin Gordon.
+He won the Biletnikoff Award that season and was also named a unanimous All-American.

 After his junior season, Cooper entered the 2015 NFL draft.